halfhp/ScalaSpringExperiment/README.md

 Another challenge here is adapting the handling of uncaught exceptions so that Spring's conventional mechanisms will continue to function.

+### Why not use Reactor?
+Anecdotally, I soured on RxJava quite some time ago due what I consider to be poor design.
+The complete laundry list is out of scope but by way of a couple examples, no common base for reactive types, and the inability to emit null values.

+While they share similar syntax, Reactor is not RxJava, and even fixes some of its mistakes.
+From a developer productivity perspective I find many other tools to be more expressive, less "magical" and more extensible; cats-effect, ZIO, and Kotlin coroutines with Flow (if you use Kotlin) to name a few.

 ### Async Controllers
-The original version of this project used WebMVC which is built on top of Apache Tomcat and has its own async programming model.
+The original version of this project used WebMVC which is built on top of Apache Tomcat and has pseudo-async support.
-I've since switched to using WebFlux which is built on top of Netty and is generally considered to be more performant, particularly when it comes to servicing large numbers of requests concurrently.
+I've since switched to using WebFlux which uses Netty and is generally more performant, particularly when under heavy load.
 I would not be surprised if this changes in the future thanks to the work being done on Project Loom.
-For those interested in exploring this further, check out the [webmvc tag](https://github.com/halfhp/ScalaSpringExperiment/releases/tag/webmvc) of this repository.
+For those interested in exploring this further, check out the old [webmvc tag](https://github.com/halfhp/ScalaSpringExperiment/releases/tag/webmvc)of this repository.

 ### Async Database Drivers
-This project uses Doobie, which is built on top of JDBC which is synchronous.
+This project uses Doobie, which is built on top of JDBC which is synchronous but supports a wide variety SQL databases.
 There is another library, Skunk, which is written by the same author and offers similar functionality.
-It's fully asynchronous but also locks you into using Postgres.
+It's fully asynchronous but locks you into Postgres.

-Another option would be to use one Spring's database facilities that supports R2DBC, which is also async.
+Another option would be to use [R2DBC](https://spring.io/projects/spring-data-r2dbc) which is also async.
 I've not tried this approach yet but imagine it could be wrapped with cats-effect IO similarly to what was done with [Mono] in the controller layer.

 # Issues